314-Foundation/ExcitationPullbacks/README.md

 📄 Check out our paper for details: [Tapping into the Black Box: Uncovering Aligned Representations in Pretrained Neural Networks](https://www.arxiv.org/abs/2507.22832).

+🛠️ To recreate the results from the paper, run the `pullbacks.ipynb` notebook from this repository (with the adequate env, see `requirements.txt`).

 ## 🤗 Demo app

-🚀 Play around with excitation pullbacks and witness their potential with this interactive demo app on Huggingface Spaces: [https://huggingface.co/spaces/msat/ExcitationPullbacks](https://huggingface.co/spaces/msat/ExcitationPullbacks)
+🚀 You can play around with excitation pullbacks and witness their potential with this interactive demo app on Huggingface Spaces: [https://huggingface.co/spaces/msat/ExcitationPullbacks](https://huggingface.co/spaces/msat/ExcitationPullbacks)

-🛠️ To recreate the results from the paper, run the `pullbacks.ipynb` notebook from this repository (with the adequate env, see `requirements.txt`).

 ## 🔍 Visualising pullbacks for various pretrained architectures

 To visualise pullbacks, we perform a rudimentary 5-step pixel-space gradient ascent along their directions.
 We do this for 3 popular ImageNet-pretrained ReLU architectures: ResNet50, VGG11_BN and DenseNet121.
 While vanilla gradients are noisy, excitation pullbacks reveal compelling label-specific features that "just make sense".

 Specifically, in images below, each cell shows the difference between the perturbed and clean image, targeting the class in the column.
-Diagonal: original class; off-diagonal: counterfactuals.
-Last column: randomly selected extra label.
+Diagonal contains features of the original class, while off-diagonal contains counterfactuals.
+Last column is randomly selected extra label.

 ❗Note that excitation pullbacks tend to highlight similar features across architectures, which suggests that the models learn comparable feature representations.
 Additionally, the structure of the excitation pullbacks intuitively reflects the internal organization of each network, reinforcing our hypothesis that they indeed faithfully capture the underlying decision process of the model.